 Our Legal Take

-Bar and parking lot patrons have a right to feel safe and secure while on the premises of the establishment they are visiting.
+Bar patrons have a right to feel safe and secure while on the premises of the establishment they are visiting.
 The Murray Law Firm has represented a number of victims of violent crime at bars in the Atlanta area, and specifically in the Buckhead neighborhood.
-Questions arise as to the level of security provided at the subject property and whether this assault may have been prevented.
+Questions arise as to the level of security provided on the property, and whether this tragedy may have been prevented.

-- What parking lot security measures, such as bright lighting, surveillance cameras and off-duty police, were in place to deter crime and protect Mr. Acosta, Mr. Lira and Ms. Romera at the time of the shooting?
+- What additional security measures, such as bright lighting and visible surveillance cameras, were in place to deter crime and protect Mr. Mobley at the time of the shooting?

-By law, property owners in Georgia are required to protect all those legally on the premises from any foreseeable harm.
-Should the facts of this matter reveal that the premises owner or management failed to provide adequate security, the family of Kevin Coransta Acosta may seek justice and elect to pursue legal claims for their loss.
-Additionally, Mr. Lira and Ms. Romera may pursue legal claims for their injuries.
-Finally, as Mr. Lira was apparently working at the time of the shooting, he may also be entitled to substantial workers’ compensation benefits.
+Generally, property owners are required to protect all those legally on the premises from any foreseeable harm.
+Should the facts of this matter reveal that property owners, tenants, or management failed to provide adequate security to protect those on the premises, Mr. Mobley’s family may seek justice and elect to pursue legal claims for their loss.

 The Murray Law Firm has an extensive and successful record representing victims of violence and security negligence.
 We have recovered millions of dollars for our Clients, and recently obtained a $29.25 million dollar verdict for a victim of an unsafe property in Atlanta.
 We offer our legal assistance, if desired.